wizlee/table-topics-game-night-vuejs/README.md

         - npm install -D sass
         - Use SASS in component as such `<style lang="scss"></style>`
     - Remove the reflection effect of the card in the example.
+6. Fix parent component not able to pass props to child components.
+7. Add play icon overlay on hover.
+8. Change card flipping to trigger upon hover to trigger upon click.
+    - Blur upon hover breaks the card flipping mechanism.
+Temporary disable it.

 ## Recommended IDE Setup